courselabs/docker/labs/images/README.md

 - [base image Dockerfile](./base/Dockerfile)

 ```
-docker build -t dockerfun/base ./labs/images/base
+docker build -t courselabs/base ./labs/images/base
 ```

 - `-t` or `--tag` gives the image a name
 - you end the build command with the path to the Dockerfile folder

-📋 List all the images you have - then filter them for images starting with 'dockerfun'.
+📋 List all the images you have - then filter them for images starting with 'courselabs'.

 <details>
   <summary>Not sure how?</summary>